Asqatasun/Asqatasun/docs/Rule-5-8-1.md

 ### Selection

-**Set1 (table tags identified as presentation table from html markers)**
+#### Set1 (table tags identified as presentation table from html markers)

-All the <table\> tags with an "id" attribute or a "class" attribute or a "role" attribute that matches one of the values set by the user through the "PRESENTATION\_TABLE\_MARKER" parameter
+All the `<table>` tags with an "id" attribute or a "class" attribute or a "role" attribute that matches one of the values set by the user through the "PRESENTATION_TABLE_MARKER" parameter

-**Set2 (table tags not identified as data table or presentation table from html markers)**
+#### Set2 (table tags not identified as data table or presentation table
+from html markers)**

-All the <table\> tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the user through the "PRESENTATION\_TABLE\_MARKER" parameter or the "DATA\_TABLE\_MARKER" parameter.
+All the `<table>` tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the user through the "PRESENTATION_TABLE_MARKER" parameter or the "DATA_TABLE_MARKER" parameter.
 That means select all the table tags of the page when the parameters are empty.

 ### Process

-**Test1 :**
+#### Test1 :

-For each element of Set1, test the absence of one the following tags as children tag :
+For each element of **Set1**, test the absence of one the following tags as children tag :

 -   caption